Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 Sharing one image will always be more powerful.

-The other ten tips to get a feel for Instagram are here in our article.
+The other ten tips to get a feel for Instagram are here in this article.

 Instagram is a social media application for image sharing, but it has other uses.
 You can use it to edit your images too.